New Zealand longfin eel: Description

 The easiest way to identify the longfin eel is by the length of its fins: the dorsal (top) fin is about two-thirds the length of the body and starts significantly further towards the head than the anal (bottom) fin.
 In the shortfin eel the fins are of similar length.
 When a longfin eel bends its loose skin wrinkles distinctively inside each bend, where a shortfin eel's skin is smooth.
 A longfin's mouth extends past its eyes, further than a shortfin's.

 Female longfin eels are larger and longer-lived than males.
 Males average 66.6 cm but reach up to 73.5 cm in length, with an average age of 23 years (12–35 years).
-Females are considerably larger, ranging from 73–156 cm with an average length of 115 cm.
+Females are considerably larger, ranging from 73 to 156 cm with an average length of 115 cm.
 Females attain an age of 20 to 60 years before migrating to sea to breed.
 Longfin eels in the North Island migrate at a younger age and thus have faster generation times.

 Determining longfin sex is difficult as their sexual organs are not determined until they are over 45 cm in length.
-The only method to determine longfin eels sex is through internal examination and only becomes easy to distinguish when the eels mature and migrate.
+The only method to determine longfin eels sex is through internal examination and it only becomes easy to distinguish when the eels mature and migrate.